camilarocab/ecoevo-jobfindR/README.md

 # ecoevo-jobfindR
-R functions for searching and filtering ecoevojobs.org  postings by keyword, location and application deadline.

-# ecoevo-jobfinder

 R fucntions for searching and and filtering job postings from the public [ecoevojobs.net](https://ecoevojobs.net/) Google SpreadSheet.

 The script reads the public EcoEvoJobs spreadsheet and allows users to filter jobs by keyword, continent, country, subject area, deadline and last update date.

+The fucntions presented here were developed to search in the "postdoc jobs" tab.
+For other jobs, column names are different and therefore the functions will require accounting for these column names.

 ## What it does